discordrb/discordrb/README.md

     C:/Ruby23-x64/lib/ruby/2.3.0/rubygems/core_ext/kernel_require.rb:55:in `require': cannot load such file -- ffi_c (LoadError)

-Your ffi setup is screwed up, run `gem install ffi --platform=ruby` to fix it.
+Your ffi setup is screwed up, first run `gem uninstall ffi` (uninstall all versions if it asks you, say yes to any unmet dependencies), then run `gem install ffi --platform=ruby` to fix it.
 If it says something about build tools, follow the steps in the first troubleshooting section.

 **If you're having trouble getting voice playback to work**: